anttijuu/BooksAndWords/README.md

 Details on how to build and execute the projects are explained in the readme of each of the projects.

+Each project also has a `go.sh` shell script that launches the app after it has been build, with arguments.
+Modify or copy this as needed to test the implementation with different files.

 ## Dependencies

 All implementations use the [Swift Argument Parser](https://github.com/apple/swift-argument-parser) package.
 Additional dependencies are used in some of the implementations.